 With the nodes still selected, you can click Expand or Contract on the menu to adjust the size of the layout.

-If you need to make room for hierarchical rings or trees in an initial geometric layout, adjust the layout first, then apply the additional hierarchical layout.
+TIP: If you need space for hierarchical rings or trees in an initial geometric layout, adjust the layout first, then apply the additional hierarchical layout.

 With the nodes still selected, choose Ring or Tree.

-Selecting Expand or Contract in the above ring layout expands only the selected central nodes, not the rings.
+Selecting Expand or Contract in the above ring layout expands or contracts only the selected central nodes, not the rings.